-How to Tell Whether your Kid is Getting Enough Food or if he isn’t growing?
+How to Tell Whether or Not Your Child is Getting Enough Food

 Each child grows at a different pace.
 Do not fret if you feel like your toddler is not growing quickly.
 Monitor the toddler’s monthly weight and height measurements.
-You can talk to the doctor if you are concerned that there is not enough weight gain in your toddler.
+You can talk to the doctor if you are concerned that your child is not gaining enough weight.

-If a toddler’s height and weight are appropriate for her age, and she eats an adequate amount of food, there is no need for concern about fussy-eating habits.
-A doctor should be consulted only in case the child has a medical condition or is not maintaining the height and weight appropriate for a child her age.
+If your toddler’s height and weight are appropriate for his age, and he eats an adequate amount of food, there is no need for concern about your child’s fussy eating habits.
+A doctor should be consulted only in case the child has a medical condition or is not maintaining the height and weight appropriate for a child his age.

-Fussy-eating is a passing phase in most toddlers and will be gone before you know it.
-Deal with the picky-eater with patience and understanding.
+Fussy eating is a passing phase in most toddlers and will be gone before you know it.
+But while it’s still on, instead of losing patience and yelling at your toddler, try to understand the reason and present options to your child, when you serve him food.
 The eating habits of a fussy-eater will definitely improve over time.